Advertiser Disclosure

 Honest Reviews: What You Actually Get

-We opened and used every account.
-Here is what happened, what we earned, and who each one actually works for.
+I opened all 3 accounts and tracked every dollar.
+Here is what landed in my account, when it landed, and who each one actually works for.

 SoFi Checking & Savings